fox-it/dissect-docs/docs/source/supported-targets.rst

 Containers
 ~~~~~~~~~~

-Containers are the abstraction layer for anything that looks (or should look) like a raw disk.
+Containers provide an interface for Dissect to interact with a disk-like structure in a consistent way.
-They allow Dissect to interpret and interact with disk-like data structures in a consistent way.
+These can be files or a harddisk.

 .. seealso::